Sail 1 W.A.R. - Worldview Roadmap

 A frigate warship was built for speed and maneuverability.
 This ship is a metaphor for followers of Christ.
-It is not driven by diesel or electric, rather by the Wind or The Spirit.
+It is not driven by diesel or electricity, rather by the Wind or The Spirit.
 The Captain is Christ.
 The Rudder is The Word of God.
-And we live in a war zone.

 - We know three things about War: We are in a war.
 We have a real enemy.
 We have weapons that will defeat him.

 - The words DISCIPLES & UNIVERSITY are an important description of our mission.
 Our mission is to make the discipleship process clear and repeatable.
 We focus on protesting the established religion of Secularism in our schools.
 We seek to lead students, parents, and teachers out of the secular trap into a life of service to our Lord and Savior Jesus Christ.

 - The word Disciple was defined by our Lord, “Come to me and I will teach you how to fish for men.
 So a disciple is one who is “willing to follow and willing to learn.”

 - The word University means God’s Universal truth applied to all diverse subjects.
 So a UNIVERSITY is God’s Universal truth inserted into all the diverse subjects.
 In our times we send links to advance God’s truth in all areas of life.

 NOTE: we will be adding videos, or power points here to illustrate The Worldview Roadmap

 My name is David Ewald and I created the Worldview Roadmap in 1999, and Disciples University in the first few years of this century.

 We set up a 501c3 non-profit ministry in 2004 called CPR Ministries to financially fund our efforts to create a worldview based plan to make disciples.

 You may have noticed in the drawing of the DISCIPLESHIP that three flags with the letters C,P,R are seen on top of the masts.